menhera-org/TabArray/README.md

 ### Reproducible builds

 This project uses reproducible builds.
-This means built extennsions from the same source is always the same.
+This means built extensions from the same source is always the same.

 To use this feature, make sure that: